Part of a series of articles titled Fort Scott History.

 Quartermaster Supply Depot

 Crucial to the success of the Union campaigns was the supply depot located at Fort Scott.
-The Quartermaster Department issued all rations, feed, horses, wagons, blankets and equipment for troops camped within 40 miles of Fort Scott.
+The Quartermaster Department issued all rations, feed, horses, wagons, blankets, and equipment for troops camped within 40 miles of Fort Scott.

 Weary Hearts

-Fort Scott's hospital was designated as a General Hospital', an army classification given to the larger medical facilities.
+Fort Scott's hospital was designated as a "General Hospital," an army classification given to larger medical facilities.
 It was filled with soldiers who suffered from disease or who sustained wounds in battles and skirmishes in Eastern Kansas and Western Missouri.

 Large numbers of patients forced hospital personnel to utilize the former guardhouse, infantry barracks, and even tents as wards.
 A Hospital Aid Society consisting of concerned citizens attempted to help the overburdened hospital staff.
-Despite the care, not all the soldiers survived.
+Despite receiving care, not all the soldiers survived.
 Many died and were buried in the National Cemetery, two miles southeast of the hospital.

 Military Prison